mitmedialab/prg-raise-playground/README.md

 As long as the development server is running (meaning the `npm run dev` command is still executing), every change you make to the extension file(s) will trigger the page to refresh and your changes will be reflected automagically 🪄.

-### 📦 Committing, pushing, and deploying your changes
+### 📦 Committing, pushing, and deploying an extension

 ...
 Coming soon ... shouldn't be necessary for the beta test.

-## How to program an extension
+## 🔎 How to program an extension

 ### *"I have an `index.ts` file.. now what?"*